GustavoPrata/TVON2808/replit.md

 - **Modern Tab Interface**: Use elegant tabbed layouts with gradient colors and icons for menu organization (similar to bot-config page style)
 - **Data Management**: Systems data must come from local database, not external API

+## Recent Changes
+- **24/09/2025**: Reversed synchronization direction - now pushes local database data TO the external API instead of pulling from it.
+The `/api/sync/systems` endpoint now sends local systems to the API, creating/updating/deleting as needed to make the API match the local database state.

 ## System Architecture

 ### Frontend